- You do not have any products in your shopping cart yet.

 - Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above-mentioned circumstances can lead to problems.
+Usually, nothing will happen, but the above-mentioned conditions can cause problems.

 Why are such damages not covered by warranty?